afoley587/engineeringwithalex_site/blog/projects/take-on-me/README.md

 # Re-creating (simply) the Take On Me Music Video

-## Overview
+## Overview :material-deathly-hallows:
 So, what's the endgoal here?
 Well, if you're anything like me, you may like 80's music.
 Even better, you may like 80's music videos.
 Well the "Take On Me" music video is one of my absolute favorites.
 The smooth morphing from full color to black/white was always super cool to me.
 As soon as I started working with OpenCV, Edge detectors, etc.
-I saw a small opportunity to put myself in to the music video, and that's what we are going to do today :smile:.
+I saw a small opportunity to put myself in to the music video, and that's what we are going to do today :fontawesome-regular-laugh-wink:.

 Now, this is going to be a pretty simple rendition to the great music video.
 We will just be using OpenCV to...:

 * color mask video frames to track a single object
 * find the edges in the above mask
 * overlay the mask on the original frame

 In the end, you will have a gif and a video representation to show your friends.

-## Getting Started
+## Getting Started :fontawesome-solid-wrench:
 If you're using poetry (like me), the most relevant entries in your toml will
 be:
 ```shell